corupta/MFRC522-python-OPi/README.md

 * I did NOT need to implement any read/write for remaining sectors
 * I refer to [https://www.nxp.com/docs/en/application-note/AN10927.pdf](https://www.nxp.com/docs/en/application-note/AN10927.pdf) and ISO/IEC 14443 UIDs

+PS: Reset pin of MFRC522 is connected to PA10 of my oPi Zero (hence NRSTPD=26) (but this lib can work without using it, as well)

 - [x] Modified the library to make it work on python3
 - [x] Replaced old spi with spidev
 - [x] Implemented support for reading 4/7/10byte uid